peteroupc/peteroupc.github.io/random.md

 <a id=Unique_Random_Numbers></a>
 ### Unique Random Numbers

 Some applications require generating unique random numbers, especially to identify database records or other shared resources.
-An application that can tolerate a non-negligible probability of having a duplicate after generating 2<sup>`B`/2</sup> random numbers (see "[**Birthday problem**](https://en.wikipedia.org/wiki/Birthday_problem)") can generate random `B`-bit numbers using an RNG described earlier in "Shuffling".
-A popular choice is 128-bit UUIDs (universally unique identifiers) that each include a 124-bit random number.
+Generating random numbers of fixed size is not enough to ensure uniqueness, since the chance always exists of producing the same random number again.
+However, this chance decreases as that fixed size increases (see "[**Birthday problem**](https://en.wikipedia.org/wiki/Birthday_problem)").
+An application that can tolerate the chance of randomly generating a duplicate "unique" `B`-bit number can generate random `B`-bit numbers using an RNG described earlier in "Shuffling".
+The following illustrates some choices for the number of bits:

+- For 124-bit random numbers (including those found in version-4 UUIDs, or universally unique identifiers), an application has a 50% chance of having a duplicate number after generating about 5.4 billion billion random 124-bit numbers.
+- For 160-bit random numbers, that duplicate chance exists with about 1.4 million billion billion numbers.
+- For 192-bit random numbers, that duplicate chance exists with about 93 billion billion billion numbers.

 <a id=GPU_Programming_Environments></a>
 ### GPU Programming Environments